citrix/citrix-mcs-sdk-samples/VMware/ProvScheme/Add ProvScheme/README.md

     16. InitialBatchSizeHint.
     Provides a predictive hint for the number of initial VMs that will be added to the MCS catalog when the scheme is successfully created.
 Callers should supply this parameter in situations where the completion of New-ProvScheme will be closely followed by a New-ProvVM call to create an initial batch of VMs in the catalog.

+    17. DataDiskPersistence.
+    Supported Values: 'Persistent' and 'NonPersistent'.
+    Indicates whether the changes to the disk contents of the Prov-VMs will persist accross reboot.
+    When the value to this parameter is set to 'Persistent' or 'NonPersistent', the data disk created will have 'Dependent' or 'Independent - Nonpersistent' Disk Mode in VMware respectively.

-    17. Scope
+    18. Scope
     The administration scopes to be applied to the new provisioning scheme.

-## 4. Specialized Script using Full Clone: Add-ProvScheme-FullClone.ps1
+## 4. Specialized Scenario - Using Full Clone:

-Utilizing the Full Clone feature necessitates an additional parameter for its operation.
+Utilizing the Full Clone feature, necessitates the following additional parameters for its operation:

-    14. UseFullDiskCloneProvisioning: Flag to enable Full Clone.
+    1. CleanOnBoot: A flag to set non-persistent catalog, ensuring VMs are reset to their baseline state at each startup.
+This should be set to false to enable the Full Clone feature.
+    2. UseFullDiskCloneProvisioning: Indicates whether VMs should be created using the dedicated full disk clone feature.
+By default, the Fast Clone approach is used unless this parameter is explicitly set to enable Full Clone.

 The script can be executed with parameters as shown in the example below:

 ```powershell